 This region is position independent.
-The content does not depend on any fixed address and might be moved after linking without any extra processing.
+The content does not depend on any fixed addres might be moved after linking without any extra processing. s and

+Note

 PI is not supported for AArch64 state.

+Note

+This attribute is not supported if an image contains execute-only sections.